NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.5.md

 * msbuild /restore works with Packages.Config

-* Change the way we read XML files
+* Change the way how XML files are read

 **Feature:**